 Adjacent developments and extensions

-OREI which are extended, or adjacent developments are constructed close to each other, could be perceived by an external observer as one OREI impacting the safety of navigation.
-Relevant Authorities and OREI developers should ensure mitigation measures are taken to reduce the perceived impact.
+OREI which are extended, or adjacent developments being constructed close to each other, could be perceived by an external observer as one OREI leading to confusion and impacting the safety of navigation.
+Relevant authorities and OREI developers should ensure mitigation measures are implemented to reduce the perceived impact.

-Relevant Authorities should cooperate with each other when OREI are constructed at, or near, international borders.
+Relevant authorities in neighbouring countries should cooperate with each other when OREI are constructed at, or near, international borders.

 Nautical Charts and Publications